 As far as I know, skateboard trucks are universal.
 It totally depends on your deck size and the purpose of the board.
 You can choose any brand for your deck without any problem.
 However, the only thing that you should keep in mind is the size.
 I mean if you want to fit a large size truck on a small pony board that is not appropriate.

 You should always look for the truck size that fits best on your deck.
 There is no advantage of wide or narrow trucks.
 It will only affect your board performance.
 As for wider trucks the wheels may not fit under the deck.

 It will cost you poor performance on your flip tricks.
 Similarly, the trucks wider than the deck will result in an unstable center of gravity.
-A right size trucks will always match the width of its deck.
+A right size truck will always match the width of its deck.
 It will not overshoot or undershoot the deck width.

-Selecting The Right Height Of Your Trucks For Skateboards
+Selecting The Right Height of Your Trucks For Skateboards

 The height of trucks has a direct relation to its rider’s height and wheel size.
 Higher trucks will require more pushing down of the tail.
 It can be suitable for somebody taller while short people such as kids will struggle with Ollies.